apache/flink/docs/dev/table/streaming/match_recognize.md

 ### Logical Offsets

-_Logical offsets_ allow to navigate within events that were mapped to a particular pattern variable.
+_Logical offsets_ enable navigation within the events that were mapped to a particular pattern variable.
 This can be expressed with two corresponding functions:

 <table class="table table-bordered">